Proving your organization’s credibility in a grant proposal

-If you think about a grant as an investment by a foundation or government body, it’s easy to understand why that entity would want to know more about your nonprofit’s qualifications.
-Any investor wants to know that their investment is secure, that their money is in good hands.
+If you think about a grant as an investment by a foundation or government body, it’s easy to understand why that entity would want to know more about your nonprofit’s qualifications in a grant application.
+Any investor wants to know that their investment is secure, that their money is in good hands, when they fund a grant.

-You can prove this in a grant application by speaking to your organization’s credibility, meaning you’re outlining the ways in which your organization is equipped for and capable of solving the problems you’ve laid out in your proposal’s needs statement.
+You can prove nonprofit’s qualifications in a grant by speaking to your organization’s credibility.
+This involves outlining the ways in which your organization is equipped for and capable of solving the problems you’ve laid out in your proposal’s needs statement.

-You should consider including the following in this section:
+You should consider including the following in this section of a grant application:

 - Information about past accomplishments, awards, and milestones